Pamela Ruskin: Early life and education

 Born Pamela June Zimbler at Hampstead in London, she was the only daughter of Dolly (née Goldhill) and Samuel.
 Her mother Dolly died 11 June 1979.
 Her father was a furrier who had migrated with his family to Melbourne when she was a child of six, and conducted business until the mid-1950s in Flinders Lane, the centre of Melbourne's 'rag trade'.
-Educated at the non-denominational St Catherine's School, Toorak, she completed an Arts degree at Melbourne University.
-During World War II and living at 45 Bruce St., Toorak, she served in the Royal Australian Navy decoding section, and in 1940 met Jewish refugee from Berlin, Alfred Ruskin who had been studying medicine at Berlin University, but was forced to leave during Nazi purges.
+Educated at the non-denominational St Catherine's School, Toorak, she completed an Arts degree at the University of Melbourne.
+During World War II and living at 45 Bruce Street, Toorak, she served in the Royal Australian Navy decoding section, and in 1940 met Jewish refugee from Berlin, Alfred Ruskin who had been studying medicine at Berlin University, but was forced to leave during Nazi purges.
 He had migrated in 1938 and joined the Army to become a naturalised Australian.
 They were married in St Kilda at the Temple Beth Israel on 27 July 1944, and Alfred went on to become a printer, publisher and patron of the arts for which he received the Order of Australia in 1986.